Owens Tax Advisors regularly present and provide public comment on topical tax matters.

 • NZ operates a ‘self assessment ‘ regime whereby taxpayers prepare their own tax returns, and IRD then has generally four to five years to reopen and propose any amendments.

-• The principles were formally introduced in a 1998 government discussion document, which stated (inter alia)
+• The principles were formally introduced in a 1998 Government discussion document, which stated (inter alia)

 • The central proposal in this discussion document is to enact legislation requiring taxpayers to assess their own income tax liability in accordance with the core provisions in Part B of the ITA.

 • However that is not the way it works in practice.
-IRD systems often issue tax assessments and then rushes to payment demands or refunds relying on the taxpayer to know whether there are other assessable income or expense items that haven’t been included.
+IRD systems often issue tax assessments and then rush to payment demands or refunds relying on the taxpayer to know whether there are other assessable income or expense items that haven’t been included.
 That requires an unrealistic level of tax expertise.

 • IRD invites the taxpayer to amend their tax assessment and provides a basic level of guidance (IR1066) which doesn’t cover many of the common items that arise.